Frank Abagnale: Veracity of claims

 In many interviews and speeches, Abagnale has claimed that he has earned millions of dollars from his patents.
-The United States Patent and Trademark Office website to the contrary, does not list Abagnale as a person, or Abagnale and Associates as a business, as holders of any patents and they are not listed as an inventor on any patent.
+The United States Patent and Trademark Office website, to the contrary, does not list Abagnale—as a person—or Abagnale and Associates—as a business—as holders of any patents, and neither are listed as an inventor on any patent.
 In his cheque design patents, Canadian inventor Calin A. Sandru merely mentions in the Background section of the invention that KPMG and Abagnale and Associates are groups that affirm that cheque fraud is a significant problem.

 Logan, girded with public records, shared his findings in detail on the NPR program Watching America, August 13, 2021, broadcast on WHRO.

 In 2022, investigative journalist Javier Leiva independently obtained the public records first sourced by Logan.
 Leiva also confirmed that Abagnale was in prison between 17 and 20 and then convicted for theft in Baton Rouge in June 1969.
 Leiva also obtained the federal records connected to Abagnale's Pan Am checks and confirmed that his conviction, at 22 years old, was based on less than $1,500.
 Leiva says he calculated that between 1965 and 1970, Abagnale was only free for a matter of months and that his records show he was in prison most of that time.
 On June 23, 2022, Leiva confronted Abagnale at the Connect IT Global 2022 conference in Las Vegas with prison and other public records in-hand.
-Leiva describes these events in his podcast series Pretend - The Real Catch Me If You Can (Part 1).
+Leiva describes these events in his podcast series Pretend – The Real Catch Me If You Can (Part 1).

 Relationship with the Federal Bureau of Investigation

 One of Abagnale's most controversial claims is his relationship with the FBI.
 In 1977, when Abagnale began claiming a five-year uninterrupted life on the run, involving multiprofession imposter scams, he did not claim to work for the FBI.
 He did, however, leverage the names of FBI personnel to bolster his new biographical claims.
-In 1978, journalist Ira Perry determined that Abagnale and his publicist were giving out the names of FBI agents to any party that asked for references or verification of his claimed biography; in particular, they gave out the name of Robert Russ Franck, whom they claimed was the "former Atlanta agent" who knew all about Abagnale.
+In 1978, journalist Ira Perry determined that Abagnale and his publicist were giving out the names of FBI agents to any party that asked for references or verification of his claimed biography; in particular, they gave out the name of Robert Russ Franck, who they claimed was the "former Atlanta agent" who knew all about Abagnale.
 When Perry contacted Franck, who had just retired as head of the FBI's Houston Division, and had never worked in Atlanta, Franck told him: